koushikram22/portfolio/README.md

 <h2 align="left">🌐 Koushik Ram Addagarla — Portfolio</h2>

+### 👨‍💻 About This Portfolio

 <p align="left">
-This repository contains the source code for my personal portfolio website.
-The portfolio showcases my projects, technical skills, achievements, and experience as a Software Developer.
+This repository contains the source code for my personal portfolio website, designed to showcase my projects, technical skills, achievements, and experience as a Software Developer through a clean and modern interface.
+It highlights my work in full-stack development, AI-driven applications, and modern web technologies.
 </p>

 ---